12 Different ways on becoming a better woman by Julie Furlong

 We all have the ability to define who we want to be and go after it.
 I hope that you choose to use this content as inspiration for your own personal growth to becoming the woman that you want to be too.
 Here are some areas to aim for;

 - Be the woman who champions other women.
 Wanting others to be successful, happy, loved, safe and healthy.
-(Read: Best Friends).
+(Read: 12 Signs to know you've found a true best friend)

 - Be the woman to take on challenges, face fears and accepts the things that she cannot change.